Walking on Spheres and Talking to Neighbors: Variance Reduction for Laplace's Equation: Numerical Experiments

 \section{Numerical Experiments}

-In this section, we highlight the aspects in which our algorithm improves on existing methods, which we have implemented in the Julia language~\cite{zenodo}.
-Comparisons between Walk on Spheres and mesh-based methods can be found in \cite{sawhney2020monte} and consequently are not considered here.
-In our example problem, we show a reduction in variance for a fixed number of walks and show how performance scales with the problem size.
-Although not the focus of this work, we discuss some ways in which performance could be further optimized, again noting the asymptotic improvement in \Cref{sec:runtime}.
+We demonstrate the performance of our algorithms on several example problems.
+Comparisons between Walk on Spheres and mesh-based methods can be found in Sawhney and Crane \cite{sawhney2020monte} and consequently are not considered here.
+In our example problems, we show a reduction in variance for a fixed number of walks and show performance scaling with problem size.
+Although not the focus of this work, we discuss some ways in which performance could be further optimized, again noting the asymptotic improvement in \Cref{sec:caches}.
+We test our new algorithms in two settings: post-processing and cache selection.

-We test our new algorithms in two settings: post-processing, and cache selection.
-In the post-processing setting our algorithms are as written in \cref{alg:eql,alg:var}, using the tighter variance bound from \cref{app:tighter_bound}.
+In the post-processing setting, our algorithms are as written in \Cref{alg:eql,alg:var}, using the tighter variance bound from our supplemental material.
 We are given a domain $\Omega$, a boundary function $f$ on $\partial \Omega$, a number of walks $n$, and a set of points $x_1, \ldots, x_m \in \Omega$ where we estimate $u(x)$.
-The same number of walks $n$ are performed from each starting point $x_1, \ldots, x_m$ via \cref{alg:wos} and then the data from these walks are post-processed via \cref{alg:eql,alg:var}.
+The same number of walks $n$ are performed from each starting point $x_1, \ldots, x_m$ via \Cref{alg:wos} and then the data from these walks are post-processed via \Cref{alg:eql,alg:var}.

 In the cache selection setting, the information reuse scheme informs which points in $\Omega$ are used as starting points for the Walk on Spheres algorithm.
-As discussed in \Cref{sec:runtime}, we can observe an asymptotic speedup when the points $x_1, \ldots, x_m$ are sufficiently far from the boundary.
+As discussed in \Cref{sec:caches}, we can observe an asymptotic speedup when the points $x_1, \ldots, x_m$ are sufficiently far from the boundary.

 We demonstrate the performance in both settings on two example problems.
 The first solves Laplace's equation on $[-1,1]^2$ with boundary function